DDoS/Golite/doc/milestone3.md

 # Milestone 3

 ## Implementation

-Type declarations simply create a new `DeclaredType` symbol in the context.
-The type is an alias We have chosen to implement Milestone 4 using low-level code, specifically, LLVM-IR.
+We have chosen to implement Milestone 4 using low-level code, specifically, LLVM-IR.
 More specifically, we plan to first convert Golite to a simpler IR and thereby convert this IR to a LLVM IR representation, specifically using the LLVM C API.
 We plan to use LLVM because of the several advantages it offers over